Role of Douglas Haig in 1918: Greater powers for Foch

 Amidst British concerns that France might collapse altogether, the sixth session of the Supreme War Council met on 1–3 June.
-The British delegates – Lloyd George, Milner, Wilson and Du Cane – met privately on 1 June, and Haig advised them that the French Army had been in such a poor state since the Nivelle Offensive and the mutinies that to place US Divisions under French command would be to throw them away.
+The British delegates – Lloyd George, Milner, Wilson and Du Cane – met privately on 1 June, and Haig advised them that the French Army had been in such a poor state since the Nivelle offensive and the 1917 mutinies that to place US divisions under French command would be to throw them away.
 At the Franco-British session that afternoon Foch complained that the BEF was still shrinking in size and infuriated Lloyd George by implying that the British Government was withholding manpower.
 Haig did not side openly with him.

-On 3 June Foch informed Haig that he and Pershing had agreed that the US Divisions would move to the French sector.
+On 3 June Foch informed Haig that he and Pershing had agreed that the US divisions would move to the French sector.
 Foch moved French forces down from Flanders.
 Haig complied with Foch's request to deploy a corps of 3 divisions to the Somme sector, but sent a formal protest to the British Government (4 June) at any further movement of reserves out of the BEF sector.
 At a major Allied conference at Beauvais (7 June) Lord Milner agreed with Clemenceau that Foch should have the power to order all Allied troops as he saw fit, over the protests of Haig who argued that it would reduce his power to safeguard the interests of the British Army.
 It was agreed that Haig and Foch should meet more frequently, and in time they developed a good working relationship (although wags at GHQ said he had to fight "Boche, Foch and Loygeorges").

-Cooperation improved when the Germans launched their "Gneisenau" Offensive on 9 June, to widen the "Bluecher" salient westwards.
-Milner and Lloyd George told Haig that he should consider himself subordinate to Foch for the time being and that they were no longer interested in sacking him (this may have been untrue – as late as July, just before the battle of Amiens Lloyd George may have been trying to replace Haig with Cavan).
-"Gneisenau" was quickly defeated by the French General Mangin at the Battle of the Matz (11 June).
+Cooperation improved when the Germans launched their "Gneisenau" Offensive on 9 June, to widen the "Blücher" salient westwards.
+Milner and Lloyd George told Haig that he should consider himself subordinate to Foch for the time being and that they were no longer interested in sacking him (this may have been untrue – as late as July, just before the Battle of Amiens Lloyd George may have been trying to replace Haig with Cavan).
+"Gneisenau" was quickly defeated by the French General Charles Mangin at the Battle of the Matz (11 June).